 And once again, journalists and journalism organizations are helping Google take away their jobs.

-That means at this moment the labor of each journalist in the entire world is worth about $8,500 for 10 weeks of work.
+That means at this moment Google and the foundations are willing to pay journalists about $8,500 for 10 weeks of work.

 Google only makes $0.02 a search, so the journalism foundations listed in Google's press release are subsidizing the fellowships.
 (I'm not linking because the last thing I want to do is help Google).

-Meanwhile, journalists at all the newspapers that just abandoned their print editions are about to find themselves competing against computers to drive traffic to their websites and sell advertising.
+Meanwhile, journalists at all the newspapers that recently abandoned their print editions are about to find themselves competing against computers to drive traffic to their websites and sell advertising.
 And when people compete against machines, machines always win.